TomTomTommi/bidavideo/datasets/README.md

 # How to download the datasets

+## Update
+Our dataset is now avaliable on huggingface, use the [link](https://huggingface.co/datasets/MatchLab/SouthKensington/tree/main) to download it!

 Complete the [form](https://docs.google.com/forms/d/e/1FAIpQLScBAqAtfXKtp9lxg1neGv0YyPV4EYNKP9UHQ5TRORirDMtwXw/viewform) to get the Python script for downloading the following datasets: South Kensington Stereo Vision dataset, Infinigen Stereo and InfinigenSV.